Andrios17/T1A3---Library-CLI/README.md

 When the user first runs the program, two main functions are initiatied in the background.
 These include the following:

 * ```library.check_json()``` - This function checks the directory to see if a .JSON file named 'book_collection' exists within the directory.
 If it does not, this function will create this file.
-File is extremely important as this file bears the brunt of the entire program and without it's existence, the entire program will fail to work.
+This file is extremely important as this file bears the brunt of the entire program and without it's existence, the entire program will fail to work.
 This is due to the fact that all books inputed by the user will be stored in this file.

-* ``library.check_txt()``` - This function checks directory to see if a .txt file name 'loan_period' exists within the directory.
+* ```library.check_txt()``` - This function checks the directory to see if a .txt file named 'loan_period' exists within the directory.
 If it does not, this function will create this file.
 This file stores the loan period inputed by the user.

 ### Code Snippet 2

 ![Menu Part 2](/docs/Main()2.png)

 The user is prompted to enter an option based on the menu provided.
-Depending on the users choice, the program will execute a function designed to execute one of the particular features of the program.
+Depending on the users choice, the program will execute a function designed to trigger one of the particular features of the program.

 Error handling is implemented to catch any ValueErrors which may be encountered.

 The entire Main() function is wrapped in a ```while True``` loop so it is consistantly displayed to the user.
-However, this loop is broken if the user inputs 9 as a ```break``` utilised.
+However, this loop is broken if the user inputs 9 as a```break``` is utilised.
 This ensures continuity is presented to the user and they are exited from the program if and only they decide to do so.

 ### Terminal Output